dcernst/dcernst.github.io/teaching/mat220f18/syllabus.md

 ### Homework ###
 Homework will be assigned each class meeting, and you are expected to complete (or try your best to complete) each assignment before walking into the next class period.
 Homework assignments will generally consist of solving problems from the problem sequence.
 Homework will be graded on a $\checkmark$-system.
 You are allowed (in fact, encouraged!) to modify your written solution in light of presentations made in class.
 However, **you are required to use the colored marker pens provided in class**.
 This will allow me to differentiate the work done in class versus the work you completed before class.
 The grade you receive on an assignment will be determined by the work you completed prior to class.
 I will provide more guidance with respect to this during the first couple weeks of the semester.

 You are allowed and encouraged to work together on homework.
-Yet, each student is expected to turn in his or her own work.
+Yet, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in **up to three late homework assignments with no questions asked**.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to consult the [Elements of Style for Proofs]({{ site.baseurl }}/teaching/ElementsOfStyle.pdf) as a reference.

 All assignments should be carefully, clearly, and cleanly written.
 Among other things, this means your work should include proper grammar, punctuation, and spelling.
 Do yourself and me a favor and get in the habit of differentiating your scratch work from your submitted assignment.